#{ServerName}

 Kate Atkin 28 May 2020

-If you know you want to visit Northumberland but are not sure which part yet, then we have just the village for you.
+If you know you want to visit Northumberland but are not sure which part yet, then Warkworth is just the village for you.
 Nestled in a loop on the River Coquet, about a mile from the coast, is a quaint old Northumbrian village called Warkworth – a dwelling that has remained almost untouched by modern life and tourism.

 Warkworth is a village with a long history, making it the perfect place for a holiday pitstop.
 It is dominated by its magnificent castle that stands proudly at the top of the village, visible for miles around.
 It is thought that the castle was built on an Iron Age fort and the first known settlers were the Anglo-Saxons.
 This castle was once home to the Percy Family, who now live in Alnwick Castle – the Harry Potter castle that is known and loved today.